Contact Us

 • The resizing collet may be dry.
 Use Anti-Seize lubricant on the outside of the collet fingers.

-• May be shot or powder buildup inside the collet.
+• There may be shot or powder buildup inside the collet.

-• Wad guide may be set to low on progressive reloaders.
+• Wad guide may be set too low on progressive reloaders.

 • Grommet may be missing or need to be replaced.